The University of South Dakota provides an accommodating environment for those with disabilities.

 - Human Resources has a responsibility to treat and protect all disability-related information confidential.

-- Human Resources has a responsibility to meet with employee privately in an accessible location to discuss disability-related needs.
+- Human Resources has a responsibility to meet with employees privately in an accessible location to discuss disability-related needs.